jhauf/IglooGarageSale/README.md

 - `Vanilla JavaScript` and `jQuery` for structure and game logic,
 - `HTML5 Canvas` for DOM manipulation and rendering,
-- Webpack to bundle
+- `Webpack` to bundle

-In addition to the webpack entry file, there was multiple scripts involved in this project:
+In addition to the `Webpack` entry file, there was multiple scripts involved in this project:

 `game.js`: this script handles the logic for creating and updating the necessary `Canvas` elements and rendering them to the DOM.
-`main.js`: this script handles the event listeners and logic for starting and stoping the game as well as the music `piano.js`: this script constructs the `Piano` elements `item.js`: this script constructs the `Item` elements `computer.js`: this script constructs the `Item` elements `avatar.js`: this script constructs the `Item` elements
+`main.js`: this script handles the event listeners and logic for starting and stopping the game and music `piano.js`: this script constructs the `Piano` elements `item.js`: this script constructs the `Item` elements `computer.js`: this script constructs the `Item` elements `avatar.js`: this script constructs the `Item` elements

 ### Future Directions
-- Sound effects
+- I would like to add sound effects to the game in the future
+- I would also like to leave the animate broken items on the floor if they fall